 Free agency had robbed the Cowboys of Norton, DTs Tony Casillas & DT Jimmie Jones, and to the Chancellor the most valuable defender in FS Thomas Everett.
 Before Everett’s arrival in ’92, the 11-5 Cowboys struggled with Run & Shoot offenses especially, and at times was awful against the pass.
-Why do you think they drafted CB Kevin Smith, S Darren Woodson, and traded for Everett to start 1992??
+Why do you think they drafted CBs Kevin Smith, Clayton Holmes, & S Darren Woodson, and traded for Everett to start 1992??

-Not Charles Haley…it was Thomas Everett that pushed the Cowboys over the top back in the early 1990s.
+Not just Charles Haley…it was also Thomas Everett that pushed the Cowboys over the top back in the early 1990s.

 Dallas had been 1-3 against Run & Shoot teams in 1991.
 They went 5-0 against those teams including the Buffalo Bills in Super Bowl XXVII that finished as the top passing teams that year with Everett.
 It was this end zone interception in Super Bowl XXVII that started the 1990’s reign of the Dallas Cowboys.
 Otherwise the Bills take a 17-14 lead and the Bills take control of the game.
 In big games he starred….in each NFC Championship Game against the 49ers he picked off Steve Young.
 You cannot underscore his importance in gluing a young secondary together and teaching them to be pros by example.